Skip to main content

 Use a great image/video

-The cover is the time to make the best first impression.
+The Cover page is the time to make the best first impression.
 Make sure that your image/video works well with your Cover page style and headline - you don't want your headline text to obscure a key part of your video or image.
-It's also important to ensure you're using a high-quality image/video here.
+It's also important to use a high-quality image/video here.

 Use a Cover page style

-As part of your branding, you may have a Cover page style that you should use just for the Cover pages of your content.
-This helps to make your content look consistent and is usually templated to make the cover look as eye-catching as possible.
-If you don't have a specific cover page style, choose a style from the drop-down menu that makes the headline stand out as much as possible so that it can be read at a glance.
+As part of your branding, you may have a specific Cover page style that should be used exclusively for the Cover pages of your content.
+This helps to make your content look consistent and is usually templated to make the Cover page look as eye-catching as possible.
+If you don't have a specific Cover page style, choose a style from the drop-down menu that makes the headline stand out as much as possible so that it can be read at a glance.

 Title pages